What is a sodium urine test?

-A urine sodium test is used to test whether you are properly hydrated.
-It can also evaluate your kidney function.
+A urine sodium test determines whether you’re properly hydrated.
+It can also evaluate your kidney function, particularly in terms of its sodium regulation property.

 There are two types of sodium urine test.
 A random test looks at sodium in a single urine sample.
-A 24-hour test looks at urine sodium over the course of a whole day.
+A 24-hour test looks at urine sodium over the course of a 24-hour period.

-Sodium is a mineral used in every cell of your body.
-It is especially important for the function of your nerves and muscles.
-It is also referred to as natrium or Na+.
+The mineral sodium is used in every cell of your body.
+It’s especially important for the function of your nerves and muscles.

-Your doctor may also order this test if you are suspected to have:
+Your doctor may also order this test if they suspect you have:

-- prerenal azotemia: high levels of nitrogen waste in the blood
+- prerenal azotemia, a kidney disorder marked by high levels of nitrogen waste in the blood

-- acute tubular necrosis: a type of kidney damage where the tubules of the kidneys are damaged or dying
+- acute kidney tubular necrosis, a condition in which the tubules of the kidneys are damaged or dying

 Before this test, you may need to stop taking certain drugs that affect sodium in the urine.
 These include:

-- nonsteroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen, naproxen)
+- nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil) and naproxen (Aleve)

-Tell your doctor about all over-the-counter and prescription drugs you take.
+Tell your doctor about all over-the-counter (OTC) and prescription drugs you take.
 Your doctor will say which you should discontinue.
-Do not stop taking medications unless you are told to do so.
+Don’t stop taking medications unless your doctor tells you to do so.

 Sodium in the diet may affect this test.
-A 24-hour test may be ordered to reduce the impact of any single meal.
+Your doctor may order a 24-hour urine test to reduce the impact of any single meal on the results.

 A normal value for the 24-hour test depends on your dietary intake of salt and water.
-However, it is approximately 40 milliequivalents per liter per day (mEq/L/d).
-Some laboratories may have different maximum and minimum values.
+Different laboratories may have different maximum and minimum values.

-There is no set normal for the random urine sample.
-It is too dependent on what you ate or drank in the hours before the test.
+There’s no set norm for the random urine sample.
+It’s too dependent on what you ate or drank in the hours before the test.
 In addition, the amount of sodium you excrete varies a lot.
-It is five times higher during the day than at night.
+For example, your sodium excretion is five times higher during the day than at night.

 Low levels of sodium in your urine may indicate kidney problems or hyponatremia.